HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Biography:

 Born in 1980, PhD from Universidad Pompeu Fabra in 2009, Spain.
 After an extensive and international postdoctoral training in algorithms and bioinformatics (incl.
-Universidad Carlos III de Madrid, ETH-Zurich), I served as an Assistant Professor at Blekinge Institute of Technology, Sweden, where I was predominantly working in industrial projects with Sony, Boeing, Telenor, Ericsson.
-In 2019/2020 I held a position of honour at Universidad Complutense de Madrid and was an Adjunct Professor teaching research methodology and deep learning at KTH Royal Institute of Technology, Stockholm.
-From 2021, I am a Senior Researcher in service at the CIBER, the Spanish national consortium of hospitals.
-As far as research is concerned, my interests lie in classical data analysis vs deep neural networks, -- understanding their suitability or deficiencies.
-I serve on the Editorial Board of Frontiers of Neuroscience (Biomakers).
+Universidad Carlos III de Madrid, ETH-Zurich), she served as an Assistant Professor at Blekinge Institute of Technology, Sweden, where she was predominantly working in industrial projects with Sony, Boeing, Telenor, Ericsson.
+In 2019/2020 she held a position of honour at Universidad Complutense de Madrid and was an Adjunct Professor teaching research methodology and deep learning at KTH Royal Institute of Technology, Stockholm.
+From 2021, she is a Senior Researcher in service at the CIBER, the Spanish national consortium of hospitals.
+As far as research is concerned, her interests lie in classical data analysis vs deep neural networks, -- understanding their suitability or deficiencies.
+She serve at the Editorial Board of Frontiers of Neuroscience (Biomakers).

 Watsapp